emin2045/emin2045/README.md

 - 🌱 I’m currently learning and working on Unreal Engine
 - 📫 How to reach me ... on Discord -> 2045#1439 || on LinkedIn -> https://www.linkedin.com/in/emin-taskiran/

-- Important Note: The repository which are include Unreal things needs to be cloned via Github.
+- Important Note: The repositories which are include Unreal things needs to be cloned via Github.
 If you download it in Zip format, it will give an error to upload a map.

 <!---
 emin2045/emin2045 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.